A Look at Each Vaccine: Diphtheria, Tetanus and Pertussis Vaccines

 Babies who experience uncontrollable crying after the DTaP vaccine are considered to have a “precaution” to getting future doses of the vaccine, meaning that they can still receive future doses of the DTaP vaccine; however, the relative risks and benefits should be discussed with the child’s doctor before the vaccination is given.

-Because pertussis, in particular, is circulating in many parts of the country and young infants are most susceptible to complications from the disease, the relative benefits of the vaccine may still outweigh the risks.
+Because pertussis, in particular, circulates in many parts of the country each year and young infants are most susceptible to complications from the disease, the relative benefits of the vaccine may still outweigh the risks.
 Previous experience has shown that in most cases, infants who experience inconsolable crying after the first dose of DTaP do not experience the same reaction after subsequent doses.

 Should teenagers and adults get the pertussis vaccine?

 Pertussis is common in teenagers and adults.
 Therefore, a vaccine to prevent pertussis in teenagers and adults is of great benefit.
 However, the old “whole cell” pertussis vaccine and the "acellular" pertussis vaccine for young children (part of the DTaP combination vaccine) had a high rate of side effects when given to people older than 7 years of age.
 A newer "acellular" pertussis-containing vaccine is available for older children and adults (part of the Tdap vaccine).